Event Information

 4. Create replicable frameworks for transforming natural surroundings into interactive classrooms that promote authentic, learner-driven exploration.

 5. Guide students to produce a digital nature journal documenting campus discoveries.
 This journal will include videos, images, and reflections created by students, presenting data, findings, and personal experiences.
-It will also integrate green screen simulations and augmented reality to enhance storytelling and engagement.
-At the end of the journal, students and visitors will complete an interactive quiz designed to review and reinforce the knowledge gained through the experience.
+It will also integrate green screen simulations to enhance storytelling and engagement. .
+At the end of the journal, students and visitors will be able to explore a collection of student-created discoveries, reflections, photos, videos, and digital artifacts that showcase learning through nature and technology.

-6. Experience the transformation of the campus into an interactive environment: real-size bear footprints marking past visits, a cloud observation and grounding zone with log benches for meditation, and calm spaces to listen to nature.
+6. Experience the transformation of the campus into an interactive environment: real-size bear footprints marking past visits, a cloud observation and grounding zone with aromatic plants and calm spaces to listen to nature.
 These areas promote connection with the environment through the five senses, fostering observation, mindfulness, and emotional awareness.
 An interactive map will help visitors locate flora and fauna, with QR codes providing further information about each discovery.

 - Biodiversity – CHIPINQUE: